matteocoletta/ios_sdk/README.md

 ### <a id="event-tracking"></a>Event tracking

-You can use adjust to track events.
+You can use Adjust to track events.
 Lets say you want to track every tap on a particular button.
 You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
 In your button's `buttonDown` method you would then add the following lines to track the tap:

 ```objc
 ADJEvent *event = [ADJEvent eventWithEventToken:@"abc123"];